The Agent can pay for the following items in certain circumstances.

 Where a worker requires a specific type of boot or shoe to accommodate an orthosis, for example, foot drop or shortening of the leg due to injury.
 Orthotic appliances can be supplied to workers whose injuries indicate this.

+Furniture and replacement furniture should only be considered for seriously injured workers and only in exceptional circumstances.
 Some items of furniture that are commonly requested are orthopaedic base and mattress sets, mattresses, support armchairs and electronically operated armchairs.

 WorkSafe will consider paying for such items or modifications to existing items, as a direct consequence of the worker’s compensable injury, to offset the effects of the injury.

 Written justification from the treating medical practitioner or occupational therapist / physiotherapist Registered physiotherapist means a person registered under the Health Practitioner Regulation National Law to practise in the physiotherapy profession (other than as a student). is required in support of the request.

 When considering a worker’s request for the provision of such items: